 Hand sizes vary according to a variety of factors, including biological sex and age.
 Males tend to have larger hands than females.
-Adults have larger hands than children.
 There is also evidence that hand size is closely related to a person’s height.

 Healthcare providers use three criteria to measure a person’s hand.
 They are:

 - Length: This is the distance from the wrist to the tip of the longest finger.

 - Breadth: This is the measurement across the widest part of the hand.

 - Circumference: This is the measurement around the palm, just below the knuckles, and excluding the thumb.